A parked camper alone in a campground

 Both Dakotas have a healthy Native American population and private Reservations with museums and local opportunities to learn more about their culture and sacred lands.
 Sacred Stone Camp North Dakota is found about 45 miles southeast of Bismark and is the center of resistance of the Standing Rock Sioux Tribe and other Native Americans against big oil.

-Camp Grafton North Dakota is the training center for the state’s National Guard, while other military installations, such as Ellsworth Air Force Base, are in South Dakota.
+Camp Grafton, North Dakota, is the training center for the state’s National Guard, while other military installations, such as Ellsworth Air Force Base, are in South Dakota.

 The biggest thing to note about the Dakotas is that once you get away from the major cities in each state (Sioux Falls and Rapid City in South Dakota – Fargo and Bismark in North Dakota), there are few inhabitants.